peterhinch/micropython_eeprom/spi/SPI.md

 ### 4.1.2 Methods providing byte level access

+It is possible to read and write individual bytes or arrays of arbitrary size.
+Larger arrays are faster, especially when writing: the driver uses the chip's hardware page access where possible.
+Writing a page (256 bytes) takes the same time (~5ms) as writing a single byte.

 The examples below assume two devices, one with `CS` connected to Pyboard pin Y4 and the other with `CS` connected to Y5.